 Gastroesophageal Reflux Disease, also known as GERD or acid reflux, is a very common condition that can cause dysphagia.
 GERD occurs when the acid of the stomach backs up into the esophagus.
-If left untreated, this can cause ulcers and scarring in the esophagus.
+If left untreated, this can cause ulcers and scar in the esophagus.
 As a result of untreated GERD, you can also develop an inflammatory condition of the esophagus known as esophagitis.
-Esophagitis cannot only be caused by untreated GERD, but can also be caused by infections, getting food or pills stuck in the esophagus, and even allergies.
+Esophagitis cannot only be caused by untreated GERD but can also be caused by infections, getting food or pills stuck in the esophagus and even allergies.

 Dysphagia is also a common symptom for individuals with Multiple Sclerosis.
 As MS is a progressive disease, this symptom typically does not appear until it is in an advanced stage.
 However, it can happen at any time.
 In order to treat MS-related dysphagia, the patient will need to develop safer eating habits and make dietary changes.
 In cases where the dysphagia is severe, feeding tubes may be required in order to avoid malnutrition.